SNWCreations/BattleForMoney/COMMANDS.en_US.md

-# RunForMoney - command manual
+# BattleForMoney - command manual

 In fact, I copied them one by one according to the plugin.yml (laughs).
 Made some changes, more details.